Teaching Spanish to Heritage Speakers

 Taught 100% online synchronously each Fall semester

-Fall 2024: Taught by Dr. Kim Potowski
+Fall 2025: Taught by Dr. Kim Potowski

 Open to Spanish teachers around the U.S./world.

-• If you are not currently a UIC student, please email Dr. Kim Potowski here to indicate your interest in enrolling.
+• Please email Dr. Kim Potowski here to indicate your interest in enrolling.

 In this course, taught in Spanish and English, we review principles of bilingual development, Spanish in the U.S., language arts, and critical language awareness in order to understand best practices in teaching Spanish to heritage speakers.
 In addition to sharing comments on course readings, the class engages in frequent groupwork and materials analysis and creation.
 Most suitable for high school and postsecondary instructors.